What political upheaval in Pakistan means for rest of the world

 Khan consistently emphasized China's positive role in Pakistan and in the world at large.

-At the same time, the $60-billion China-Pakistan Economic Corridor (CPEC) which binds the neighbors together was actually conceptualized and launched under Pakistan's two established political parties, both of which are set to share power once he is gone.
+At the same time, the $60 billion China-Pakistan Economic Corridor (CPEC) which binds the neighbors together was actually conceptualized and launched under Pakistan's two established political parties, both of which are set to share power in the new government.

 Potential successor Sharif, the younger brother of three-time former prime minister Nawaz Sharif, struck deals with China directly as leader of the eastern province of Punjab, and his reputation for getting major infrastructure projects off the ground while avoiding political grandstanding could in fact be music to Beijing's ears.